How to Get a Green Card to Work in the US

 Once the petition is approved, the foreign national can apply for a green card through Form I-485, Application to Register Permanent Residence, or Adjust Status.
 With this application, the foreign national can request to remove any conditional requirements from his or her status.
 If the priority date for the foreign national is current, he or she should be able to file the I-485 and I-140 at the same time.

 The Green Card Lottery Program

-The annual Green Card Lottery program (officially the Diversity Immigrant Visa Program) is another opportunity for potential immigrants to become permanent legal residents of the U.S. This program runs each year and provides green cards to applicants randomly selected in a lottery process commonly known as the Green Card Lottery.
+The annual Green Card Lottery program (officially the Diversity Immigrant Visa program) is another opportunity for potential immigrants to become permanent legal residents of the U.S. This program runs each year and provides green cards to applicants who are randomly selected in a lottery process.

 The annual lottery began in 1995 and seeks to ensure diversity in U.S. immigration.
-To be eligible for the Green Card Lottery, you must be a native of a country with a low rate of immigration to the United States.
-Countries that have sent more than 50,000 foreign nationals to the United States in the last five years are unable to apply for this visa.
+To be eligible for the Green Card Lottery program, you must be a native of a country with a low rate of immigration to the United States.
+Applicants from countries that have sent more than 50,000 foreign nationals to the United States in the last five years are unable to apply for this visa.

 You must also meet the education or work experience requirements.
 In order to qualify for the lottery, a person must have at least a high school education or two years of trade work experience.

 There is no cost to enter the Green Card Lottery.
 The only way to apply is to complete and send a form electronically through the U.S. Department of State’s website during the registration period.
 Many companies also offer to help with the application process for a fee, but using these vendors does not increase a person’s chances of being selected.

 Types of Green Card Scams

 There are many scams related to green cards and U.S. visas.